theproductcoach/app-07-definitely-helpful-ai/README.md

 ## How It Works

 1. Type your question in the chat
-2. Receive our AI's most..."thoughtful" response
-3. Marvel at its "incredible" problem-solving abilities
+2. Watch as our AI carefully considers your query
+3. Receive a response that is... well, definitely something
-4. Try not to laugh (okay, you can laugh)
+4. Try not to laugh (or cry, depending on your question)
 5. Clear the chat when you need a fresh start
-6. Repeat for endless "productivity"
+6. Repeat for endless "enlightenment"

 ## Warning

 Side effects may include:

-- Uncontrollable eye-rolling
 - Sudden bursts of laughter
+- Questioning everything you know about AI
-- Increased appreciation for actual helpful AI
+- Increased appreciation for actually helpful assistants
-- Mild frustration (but in a fun way)
+- Mild confusion followed by amusement
+- Showing your friends "the worst AI ever" (which was our goal all along)

+## The Science Behind It

+Our AI has been meticulously trained to provide responses that are:

+- Technically coherent but practically useless
+- Delivered with unwavering confidence
+- Occasionally profound in their absurdity
-- Addiction to sarcastic responses
+- Guaranteed to never solve your actual problem

 ## Deployment

-The app is deployed on Vercel and can be accessed at [https://30-in-30-app-7.vercel.app/](https://30-in-30-app-7.vercel.app/)
+The app features a real OpenAI integration with streaming responses, so it feels like a genuine AI assistant (just not a helpful one).

-*Note: No AI was harmed in the making of this app.
-Though its pride might have taken a hit.*
+*Note: No AI was harmed in the making of this app, though its reputation for helpfulness might have taken a hit.*

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More
+## Credits

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+Created as part of a series exploring different aspects of AI interfaces and user experiences.
+This particular implementation highlights the importance of system prompts in shaping AI personality and behavior.

-## Deploy on Vercel
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Feel free to use this code to create your own "helpful" assistant.
+The world needs more of those, right?